ONEARMY/academy/docs/spaces/extrusion.md

 ![Extrusion Workspace](assets/spaces_extruder.jpg)

 Once you’ve made a floor plan that seems promising, test it out in real life by blocking it out on the floor of your space with chalk.
 Continue to iterate until you arrive at a floor plan that feels right.
+Keeping in mind that you'll spend quite some time in it.
+So make it comfy :)

 ## 🛠 Build

-Now that your floor plan is blocked out, it’s time to transform your empty room into an extruder workspace.
+Now that your floor plan is blocked out, it’s time to transform your empty room into an Extruder Workspace.

 ### Begin with basics

-Start with your most essential items - extruder, workbench, basic tools – then build out from there as you start to see what suits your workflow best.
+Start with your most essential items - extruder, workbench, basic tools – then build out from there as you start to see what suits your workflow best depending on your plan, products and goals.

-When possible, look for secondhand options to reduce the amount of new materials and resources being used to start your space.

-If what you need isn’t available secondhand, buy new or build.
+When possible, look for secondhand options to reduce the amount of new materials and resources being used to start your Precious Plastic space.
+If what you need isn’t available secondhand, buy new or build it.
+And always strive for good quality rather than cheap.

 Some essential items to get you started:

-- Extruder - of course
+- Extruder - of course.
 - Shredded plastic storage containers – this might be determined by who you buy your plastic from.
 What’s most important is to make sure that they’re sturdy to prevent accidental spills.
 Clear is nice, but not required.
-- Simple mold – could be beam, bowl, or any other item.
+- Simple mould – could be beam or a brick.
 Best to start with something simple to familiarize yourself with the process then build out from there.
-Check out the how-to’s for inspiration
+Check out the <a href="https://community.preciousplastic.com/">how-tos</a> for inspiration.
-- Basic tools - wrenches, channel lock pliers, screwdriver, safety glasses, heat resistant gloves, scoop
+- Basic tools - wrenches, channel lock pliers, screwdriver, safety glasses, heat resistant gloves and scoop.
-- Ventilation – filter mask, ventilation caddy, check out the safety video to learn more
+- Ventilation – filter mask, ventilation caddy, check out the <a href="https://community.preciousplastic.com/academy/plastic/safety">safety video</a> to learn more.
-- Workbench
+- Workbench.
-- Offcut container
+- Off-cuts container.

 Once you’ve got your basic workspace set up, start working with the extruder to develop your workflow and see what else might help you work more efficiently and comfortably.